Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > Tuples is a sequence data type in Python.
 The number of values in tuples are separated by commas.

 ---

+## 6. What are the positive and negative indices?

+> In the positive indices are applied the search beings from left to the right.
+In the case of the negative indices, the search begins from right to left.
+For example, in the array list of size n the positive index, the first index is 0, then comes 1 and until the last index is n-1.
+However, in the negative index, the first index is -n, then -(n-1) until the last index will be -1

+---